Fixed protection 2016

 - it’s possible for someone to hold IP2014 and have FP2016 as a back-up.
 The IP2014 will take precedence and FP2016 will only apply if the IP2014 is lost.
 Realistically, IP2014 can only be lost if a pension sharing order is made on divorce and the pension debit reduces the value of the member’s benefits below £1.25m.
 In addition, FP2016 could only be valid providing there has been no ‘benefit accrual’ after 5 April 2016.

 FP2016 can be lost in the following situations, if on or after 6 April 2016:

 - a new arrangement for an individual is set up under a registered pension scheme other than to accept a transfer of their existing benefits.

 - any transfer is made out of an individual’s existing arrangement(s) that is not a ‘permitted transfer’.
-Typical examples of permitted transfers are transfers from one money purchase arrangement to another or transfers from a defined benefit arrangement to a money purchase arrangement.
+Typical examples of permitted transfers are transfers from one money purchase arrangement to another or transfers from a defined benefit arrangement to a money purchase arrangement, provided the transfer payment received by the money purchase arrangement is actuarially equivalent to the pension rights being transferred.
 The receiving scheme can be a UK registered pension scheme or a qualifying recognised overseas pension scheme (QROPS).

 If FP2016 is lost, it’s the individual’s responsibility to notify HMRC.
 They must do so within 90 days of the day in which they first could be reasonably expected to have known they had lost the protection.